 - System console operation in full screen mode.
-The features provided have been designed to facilitate the operation of z/VM systems, thereby improving operator efficiency and productivity. - Performance monitoring on z/VM systems.
+The features that are provided are designed to facilitate the operation of z/VM systems, which can improve operator efficiency and productivity. - Performance monitoring on z/VM systems.
 An enhanced real-time performance monitor allows system programmers to monitor system performance and to analyze bottlenecks.
-Features included in the monitor, and the manner in which data is displayed, have been designed to improve the system programmer's productivity when analyzing the system and to allow a new user to work efficiently with the tool.
+Features included in the monitor, and the manner in which data is displayed, are designed to improve the system programmer's productivity when analyzing the system and to allow a new user to work efficiently with the tool.

-The Performance Toolkit can help system programmers to make more efficient use of system resources, increase system productivity and improve end-user satisfaction.
+The Performance Toolkit can help system programmers to make more efficient use of system resources, increase system productivity and improve user satisfaction.

 In this document, the abbreviation FL refers to the function level of the Performance Toolkit, which corresponds to the associated level of z/VM on which Performance Toolkit is running.
-For example, FL720 refers to Performance Toolkit function level 720 running on z/VM z/VM.
+For example, FL730 refers to Performance Toolkit function level 730 running on z/VM.